+Applicants with periods of overseas residence

 DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence.
+The School will take into account the 'DBS unusual addresses guide' in such circumstances.
+The School takes into account the guidance issued by the NSPCC when deciding whether to request overseas information from applicants, which recommends that such information should be sought on those who have lived overseas for periods of three months or more in the last five years.
+However, the School recognises that Education (Independent School Standards) Regulations 2014 do not specify that a minimum period of overseas residence is required.
+The School therefore assesses each applicant's situation on its individual facts.
+Where applicants are asked to provide further information, this could include a criminal records check from the relevant jurisdiction(s), or a certificate of good conduct (as appropriate) and/or references from any employment held.

-These applicants may also be asked to provide further information, including a criminal records check from the relevant jurisdiction(s), a certificate of good conduct and/or references from any employment held.
-Work can only commence once the overseas information has been received and only if the School has considered that information and confirmed that the applicant is suitable to commence work at the School.
+Work can only commence once sufficient overseas information has been received and only if the school has considered that information and confirmed that the applicant is suitable to commence work at the school.

-4.4 Prohibition from teaching check
+4. Prohibition from teaching check

-The School is required to check whether staff who carry out "teaching work" are prohibited from doing so.
-The School uses the NCTL Teacher Services system to check whether successful applicants are the subject of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the NCTL.
+The school is required to check whether staff who carry out "teaching work" are prohibited from doing so.
+The school uses the NCTL Teacher Services system to check whether successful applicants are the subject of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the NCTL.

-In addition the School asks all applicants for roles which involve "teaching work" (and their referees) to declare in the application form whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by, the NCTL or other equivalent body in the UK.
+In addition the school asks all applicants for roles which involve "teaching work" (and their referees) to declare in the application form whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by, the NCTL or other equivalent body in the UK.

-It is the School's position that this information must be provided in order to fully assess the suitability of an applicant for a role which involves "teaching work".
-Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the NCTL (or other equivalent body) whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.
+It is the school's position that this information must be provided in order to fully assess the suitability of an applicant for a role which involves "teaching work".
+Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the NCTL (or other equivalent body) whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the school will consider whether the facts of the case render the applicant unsuitable to work at the school.

-The School carries out this check, and requires associated information, for roles which involve "teaching work".
+The school carries out this check, and requires associated information, for roles which involve "teaching work".
 In doing so the School applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012 which states that the following activities amount to "teaching work":

-- planning and preparing lessons and courses for pupils; - delivering lessons to pupils; - assessing the development, progress and attainment of pupils; and - Reporting on the development, progress and attainment of pupils.
+- planning and preparing lessons and courses for pupils; - delivering lessons to pupils; - assessing the development, progress and attainment of pupils; and - reporting on the development, progress and attainment of pupils.